 Ant colonies are really just large families.
 And all families have their patriarchs.
 Ants actually have a matriarch, their queen.
 The queen is responsible for producing all the eggs required to keep the population up.
 I a queen’s prime, she can produce hundreds, even thousands of eggs per day.
 Her sterile female offspring make up the workers in the colony.
 They forage and feed the colony.
 The brood are the larvae and pupae that will become the next generation of workers.
 Finally, a few of the ants will be male and female reproductives, produced in order to create another colony.

 All these different ants work to maintain the colony and its young.
 And as each ant goes through is egg, larvae, pupae and adult stages, the colony will also go through stages.
 This is called the colony life cycle.
 It starts with the reproductive male and female mating.
 Then the growth stage will produce many workers to enlarge the colony.
 Finally, in the reproductive stage, the colony will produce new reproductives to create new colonies.
+Your Tulsa pest control company will have more information.

 COOPERATION AND COMMUNICATION